mahadeokhamgal/interview_questions/Java_Springboot_answeres.md

 1. **What is multithreading in Java?**
 2. **What is the difference between a process and a thread?**
 3. **What is the life cycle of a thread in Java?**
+- How to pause current thread for specific amount of time ?
+- How to make my main thread wait for thread p1 to get completed ?
+- When does thread instance/object get eligible for garbage collection ?
+- When will you suggest Thread class and when will you suggest to use Runnable Interface?.

 4. **How can you create a thread in Java?**
 5. **What is the purpose of the `join()` method in Java?**
 6. **What is thread synchronization in Java?
 Why is it important?**